csswizardry/nudge/README.md

    projects, but be aware that this repository exists mainly for me and my clients to use in our work.
 It’s opinionated, has limited scope, and is not actively seeking contributions.
-If do have something you feel is a worthy addition with its scope, open an issue.
+If do have something you feel is a worthy addition within this scope, open an issue.
 2. **This is crude.
 Very crude.** The CSS in Nudge is actively bad.
 It’s circumstantial at best.
 Nudge is intended to be a very loose, high-level linter, and probably will miss things or give false positives.
 I’m okay with